jjsyucsd/cse15l-lab-reports/LabReport1.md

-Example 2: Using the `cd` command with a path to a directory Continuing were we left off, we first use the `pwd` command to determine the current working directory.
+Example 2: Using the `cd` command with a path to a directory Continuing where we left off, we first use the `pwd` command to determine the current working directory.
 The **absolute path** to the working directory **right before** the `cd` command is run is `/home/codespace`.
 After the `cd` command is run, we use the `pwd` command again and determine the current working directory has changed to `/workspaces/lecture1`.
 This is not an error, as running the `cd` command with a path to a directory takes us out of the home directory and into the specified directory (in this case, back to my personal workspace).
 ```
 @jjsyucsd ➜ ~ $ pwd
 /home/codespace